Before

 "My tūtū and I were both twenty-three at the time," Kalani repeated.

-"Correct, and Iʻve remained twenty-three all this time," Kalani spoke matter of fact.
-"Tūtū, or Toby aged to one hundred and forty-two years."
+"Correct, and I've remained twenty-three all this time," Kalani spoke matter of fact.
+"Tūtū, or Toby, aged one hundred and forty-two years."

-"Outwardly, we say that we are Tūtū and great-granddaughter because of my appearance.
+"Outwardly, we say we are Tūtū and great-granddaughter because of my appearance.
 Truthfully, I am and have been her intended.
-We were to marry, but another marriage was arranged for her at home," Kepoʻo or rather Toby said.
+We were to marry, but another marriage was arranged for her at home," Kepoʻo, or Toby, said.
 "The only method of escape was to fabricate her death and hide her away."

 "We found this place," Kalani said.
 "The water in the bowl is the life of Kāne; you felt its mana when you washed your hands.
-Itʻs kept me ageless at twenty-three, who knows what it's done for you?"
+It kept me ageless at twenty-three; who knows what it's done for you?"

 Finishing my meal, I stood up, bowed to Kepoʻo, or whoever he claimed to be, and excused myself.
-Kalani did not come after me; I managed to find my way out of the Kahana forest on my own.
-We started at noon, by the time I emerged from the valley, it was dusk.
+Kalani did not come after me; I managed to find my way out of the Kahana forest alone.
+We started at noon; by the time I emerged from the valley, it was dusk.
 My car was untouched, and I was glad to leave.
 A couple of crackpots; their scheme made no sense.
-Why bring me all the way there, prepare an elaborate meal, and then tell me some meandering baseless lie about immortality?
+Why bring me there, prepare an elaborate meal, and then tell me some meandering, baseless lie about immortality?
 And that house?
-Rich eccentric, crazy people, thatʻs what it is.
-Itʻs for reasons like these that I donʻt answer phone calls.
+Wealthy, eccentric, crazy people, that is what it is.
+It is for reasons like these that I donʻt answer phone calls.

 NOW

-The renovated hotel in Waikiki featured old lithographs, artwork, paintings, and old photos of the Hawaiian royalty, making their homes in the area.
+The renovated hotel in Waikiki featured old lithographs, artwork, paintings, and photos of the Hawaiian royalty making their homes in the area.
 I was in a business meeting that day in that same hotel.
-It was brutal and filled with useless suggestions about how we can kiss ass for the tourist dollars even more.
+It was brutal and filled with useless suggestions about how to kiss ass for the tourist dollars even more.
 "The customer is always right," the head of the meeting emphasized.

-"Pfffhhttt," I must have said it too loudly because everyone turned their seats around to glare at me.
-"Itʻs just that I own my business and Iʻm an accomodating person by nature, but Iʻm not going to stand there while the customer debases me for the sake of return dollars.
-No offense, that may be how things go in Japan, but weʻre in Hawaiʻi."
+"Pfffhhttt," I must have said it too loudly because everyone turned their seats around to look at me.
+"It's just that I own my business, and Iʻm an accommodating person by nature, but Iʻm not going to stand there while the customer debases me for the sake of return dollars.
+No offense that may be how things go in Japan, but we are in Hawaiʻi."

 "Yeah, stop trying to be Las Vegas, Rodeo Drive, and Japan all rolled up into one.
 Why bring people here to see a place that looks like where they just came from?
-If thatʻs the case, why even get them here at all?
-You push Hawaii as THE destination to be, but youʻre afraid of your own host culture."
+If that is the case, why even get them here at all?
+You push Hawaii as THE destination, but youʻre afraid of your host culture."

-I walked out right after that; I had no fear or regret about what I said because I donʻt work for the Waikiki circus, I work for myself.
+I walked out right after that; I had no fear or regret about what I said because I donʻt work for the Waikiki circus; I work for myself.
 The smell from the buffet line called my name, but I had enough of this place for one day.
 The tourists in the lobby walked toward me like I was in their way and should move—fat chance.
-When they realized that they were about to lose the chicken game, they made a wide berth.
-I passed the concierge desk on the left and was headed out to the side street on.....wait.
+They made a wide berth when they realized they were about to lose the chicken game.
+I passed the concierge desk on the left and was headed out to the side street; oh....wait.
 Something caught my attention.
 I walked back into the lobby; I was stunned.
 Why didnʻt I see it while I was there?
-I moved in the same space as they did, and I spoke to them.
+I moved into the same space as they did and spoke to them.
 I ate with them.
 I thought I finally went mad for a moment, but I didnʻt.
 Iʻm not crazy.

 LATER

-It was the end of the road at Kahana valley.
-I hadnʻt even thought about how I was going to get back there because I didnʻt remember the way, but something drove me to go back and see for myself.
-It turns out I didnʻt need to go searching; she was already there, waiting just inside the trees except she wasnʻt wearing her red long-sleeved shirt, jeans, and boots.
-Instead, she wore the one thing that was known to be her favorite.
+It was the end of the road at Kahana Valley.
+I hadnʻt even thought about how I would get back there because I didnʻt remember the way, but something drove me to go back and see for myself.
+It turns out I didnʻt need to go searching; she was already there, waiting just inside the trees, except she wasnʻt wearing her red long-sleeved shirt, jeans, and boots.
+Instead, she wore the one thing known to be her favorite.
 In my mind, I knew, but I had to hear it from her.
 "Who are you?
 What...what is this?
-Whatʻs going on?"
+What's going on?"

-"I was leaving a meeting in Waikiki, and I saw your picture on the wall next to the concierge desk.
+"I was leaving a meeting in Waikiki when I saw your picture on the wall beside the conference desk.
 It is impossible that it's you in that photograph, but it is you.
 Tell me how?"
 I did not even notice that her ʻunclesʻ were gathered around me, ready to pounce on me if need be.
-She gave the men a glance and they bowed to her and left.
+She glanced at the men, and they bowed to her and left.

-"Toby De Courcy?
+"Toby De Courcey?
 THAT Toby?"
 I raised my voice, and I didnʻt mean to.

 "The same," she nodded.